In 'Her Smell,' Elisabeth Moss 'Turned It Up To 11,' Then Turned It Up Some More

 In her latest film, Elisabeth Moss felt that the only mistake she could make "was not going far enough."

-Written and directed by Alex Ross Perry, Her Smell imagines the chaotic personal life of a drug addicted musician.
+Written and directed by Alex Ross Perry, Her Smell imagines the chaotic personal life of a musician addicted to drugs.
 Becky Something is the head of a fictitious all-female rock group from the '90s.

 "Becky Something is enigmatic, funny and entertaining," Moss explains.
 But she's also toxic. "[She] will envelop you in her vortex, and then, when she's done with you, spit you out or destroy you."